#NationalHCAW

 In this section you will find:

 In September 2009, Ian Baynham was homophobically abused and beaten unconscious in Trafalgar Square.
-After two weeks in a coma he died from the injuries he sustain.
-His death inspired the first London Vigil Against Hate Crime which was held on the 30th October 2009.
+After two weeks in a coma, he died from the injuries he sustained.
+His death inspired the first London Vigil Against Hate Crime which was held on the 30th of October 2009.

 It was one of the first events of its kind to go viral across social media, over 29,000 people shared the event on Facebook and over 10,000 people attended the first vigil in Trafalgar Square.